nextapps-de/flexsearch/README.md

 When you query `index.search("index")` then you will get index id 1 as the first entry in the result, because the context starts from zero for the appended data (isn't stacked to the old context) and here "index" is the first term.

-If you didn't want this behavior than just ust `index.add(id, content)` and provide the full length of content.
+If you didn't want this behavior than just use the standard `index.add(id, content)` and provide the full length of content.

 <a name="index.update"></a>
 #### Update item from an index